-SUMMARY: Whitewood Creek is a stream located in the Black Hills of western South Dakota.
+SUMMARY: The Whitewood Creek is a stream located in the Black Hills of western South Dakota.
 Its headwaters are located near the base of Deer Mountain and it ends at the confluence with the Belle Fourche River near Vale, SD.
 Whitewood Creek has a contributing drainage area of approximately 105 square miles.
 It flows to the Belle Fourche River from the Lower Belle Fourche sub-basin (HUC 10120202).
 The impaired segment of Whitewood Creek begins at Deadwood Creek and ends at Spruce Gulch (1.8 miles; SD-BF-R-WHITEWOOD_03), and is listed as a medium priority for TMDL development.

-This segment is identified on the 2010 South Dakota 303(d) waterbody list as impaired due to elevated fecal coliform and E. coli concentrations.
-The E. coli impairment will be addressed in a separate TMDL document.
+This segment is identified on the 2010 South Dakota 303(d) waterbody list as impaired due to elevated E. coli and fecal coliform concentrations.
+The fecal coliform impairment will be addressed in a separate TMDL document.